eluinstra/ebms-core/readme.txt

 -	Core Functionality
 	o	Packaging
 -	Additional Features:
-	o	Message Order Module
 	o	Multi-Hop Module
 -	Multiple delivery channels per action

 Remarks:
 -	Duplicate messages will always be eliminated
 -	Only standalone MSH level messages are supported.
--	Only acts as ToPartyMSH, not as nextMSH
 -	Only 1 (allPurpose) Channel per Action is supported
 -	Manifest can only refer to payload data included as part of the message as payload document(s) contained in a Payload Container
 -	Extendible to support other communication protocols